virtualplaynl/firebase-godot-extension/README.md

   - For macOS: into lib/macos/libgodotfirebase.macos.debug.framework
   - For others: (WIP)

-- Optional: Edit firebase.gdextension: remove from the [dependencies] section all the libraries you don't need
+- Optional (untested): Edit firebase.gdextension: remove from the [dependencies] section all the libraries you don't need

-- For iOS, edit Podfile: remove the pods you don't need

 ## Usage

+> [!WARNING] Incomplete documentation!
+This is a work in progress, don't use for production (unless you've worked more on this and tested, in that case please create a PR)

 Check out Example.gd (GDScript) or GodotFirebaseExample.cs (C#) for now.

 iOS, after exporting Xcode project:
-- Run pod install
-- Open xcworkspace, not the project directly
+- Add `https://github.com/firebase/firebase-ios-sdk` as a Package Dependency, removing all dependencies except FirebaseAnalytics, FirebaseAuth, FirebaseCrashlytics, FirebaseDatabase, FirebaseFirestore, FirebaseFunctions, FirebaseMessaging, FirebaseRemoteConfig and FirebaseStorage.
+Only enable the base packages, not the Swift or other variations.
 - Add GoogleServices-Info.plist to project
-- Set up any other settings, signing etc.

 ## Building